Raging Bull: Plot

-In 1950 Jake becomes increasingly paranoid that Vickie is having an affair.
+In 1950, Jake becomes increasingly paranoid that Vickie is having an affair.
 He asks Joey if he has slept with her, which enrages Joey and causes him to leave.
 After Jake presses Vickie too about this, she sarcastically confesses that she had sex with Joey, Salvy, and Tommy.
 In a fit of rage, Jake storms into Joey's house and assaults him in front of his wife and children, and knocks Vickie unconscious as well.
 Vickie returns to their home and threatens to leave, but they reconcile.
 After defending his championship belt in a grueling 15-round bout against Laurent Dauthuille, he calls his brother to make amends.
 When Jake does not speak Joey assumes Salvy is on the other end and starts insulting him; Jake hangs up.
 Estranged from his brother, Jake's career declines, and he loses his title to Sugar Ray Robinson in their final encounter in 1951.

-By 1956 an aging and overweight Jake has retired and moved with his family to Miami.
+By 1956, an aging and overweight Jake has retired and moved with his family to Miami.
 After he stays out all night at the nightclub he owns, Vickie tells him that she wants a divorce, as well as full custody of their children.
 She also threatens to call the police if he comes anywhere near them.
 Soon after, Jake is arrested for admitting underage girls into his nightclub, and he unsuccessfully attempts to bribe his way out of his criminal case by pawning the jewels on his championship belt.
-In 1957, he goes to jail, where he questions his misfortune and cries in despair.
-After returning to New York City in 1958, he encounters Joey, whom he forcefully embraces; Joey half-heartedly reciprocates.
+In 1957, he is put in solitary confinement awaiting his sentence, where he questions his misfortune and cries in despair.
+Returning to New York City in 1958 after serving six months, he encounters Joey, whom he forcefully embraces; Joey half-heartedly reciprocates.

 In 1964, Jake performs stand-up comedy at various clubs.
 Backstage before a show, LaMotta prepares for his performance by shadowboxing, quoting scenes from On the Waterfront and chanting "I'm the boss".